Cghlewis/data-mgmt-ed-research-book/_book/09-data-tracking.md

 #### Relational model

-In Figure \@ref(fig:fig10-3) we have three entities we need to track in our database: schools, teachers, and students.
+In Figure \@ref(fig:fig10-3) we have three entities we need to track in our database---schools, teachers, and students.
 We built a very simple database with one table for each entity.
 Within each table we added fields that we need to collect on these subjects.
 We have also set up our tables to include primary keys (which uniquely identify rows in each table) and foreign keys (which includes values that correspond to the primary key of another table).
 Our keys are all unique study identifiers that we have assigned to our study participants.

 <div class="figure" style="text-align: center">
 <img src="img/participant1v01.PNG" alt="Participant database built using a relational model" width="100%" />